Sharp eigenvalue estimates and related rigidity theorems: Introduction

-where $u =\frac{\p f}{\p\vec{\eta}} |_{\p \O}$, $z = f|_{\p \O} $, $\n^{2}f$ is the Hessian of $f$, and $\mathrm{Ric}(\cdot,\cdot)$ denotes the Ricci curvature on $\Omega$.
+which was firstly proven by R. Reilly \cite{R} in 1970s.
 Reilly's formula is a useful tool for eigenvalue estimates.
 For instance, Reilly \cite{R} used the formula to prove a Lichnerowicz type sharp lower bound for the first eigenvalue of the Laplacian on manifolds with boundary.
-By applying (\ref{rc}), Escobar \cite{je3}, Wang-Xia \cite{WX} successfully gave some estimates for the first non-zero Steklov eigenvalue of the Laplacian, respectively.
+By applying (\ref{rc}), Escobar \cite{je3}, Wang-Xia \cite{WX} successfully gave some estimates for the first nonzero Steklov eigenvalue of the Laplacian, respectively.
 Qiu and Xia \cite{QX} extended Reilly's formula to the following version:

-where $K\in\mathbb{R}$, $V:\overline{\Omega}\rightarrow\mathbb{R}$ is a given a.e. twice differentiable function, and other notations have the same meaning as before.
-Recently, by applying this generalized Reilly's formula (\ref{qx-1}), under the non-negative sectional curvature assumption, Xia and Xiong \cite{XX} can obtain a sharp lower bound estimate for the first non-zero Steklov eigenvalue of the Laplacian, which gives a partial answer to the following Escobar's conjecture: \begin{itemize}
+where $K\in\mathbb{R}$, $V:\overline{\Omega}\rightarrow\mathbb{R}$ is a given a.e. twice differentiable function, and other notations have the same meanings as before.
+Recently, by applying this generalized Reilly's formula (\ref{qx-1}), under the nonnegative sectional curvature assumption, Xia and Xiong \cite{XX} can obtain a sharp lower bound estimate for the first nonzero Steklov eigenvalue of the Laplacian, which gives a partial answer to the following \textbf{Escobar's conjecture}: \begin{itemize}